Skip to Content

 Nigerian buns are a type of sweet, fried snack that is popular in West Africa.
 The batter is made from flour, baking powder, milk, and sugar, while the flavor can be nutmeg, cinnamon, vanilla, or any other flavoring of choice.

-Buns are the closest sibling to the Nigerian Puff Puff which is basically a fried yeast dough.
-Unlike the Nigerian puff puff, which uses yeast, buns do not require yeast, instead, it uses baking powder as it’s leavening agent.
+Buns are the closest sibling to the Nigerian Puff Puff, which is basically a fried yeast dough.
+Unlike the Nigerian puff puff, which uses yeast, buns do not require yeast; instead, they use baking powder as their leavening agent.

 Buns are extremely popular on the roadsides all over Nigeria.
-They are usually sold as snacks and they are often seen on the roadside being fried in a large frypan and also being sold by hawkers or vendors from a portable stall.
+They are usually sold as snacks and are often seen on the roadside, fried in a large frypan, and sold by hawkers or vendors from a portable stall.

-Although, buns are deep-fried just like the African Puff Puff, however, they do not absorb as much oil as the Puff puff and the best part is, you can throw all the ingredients together and your Buns are ready in less than 30 minutes.
+Although buns are deep-fried like the African Puff Puff, they do not absorb as much oil, and the best part is that you can throw all the ingredients together and your Buns are ready in less than 30 minutes.

-Keep in mind, there are about as many different approaches to making buns.
-This version as you can see from the description and pictures is a bit crunchy on the outside and soft on the inside.
+Keep in mind, there are about as many approaches to making buns.
+This version, as you can see from the description and pictures, is a bit crunchy on the outside and soft on the inside.
 My recipe is not overly sweet either.
 So you can add a bit more sugar if you want it sweeter.

 Also, in this recipe, I used nutmeg as my flavor.
-You can substitute that with vanilla or cinnamon or any other flavoring of your choice.
+You can substitute that with vanilla, cinnamon, or any other flavoring of your choice.
+You can skip the flavoring if you don't want any.

 Subtle differences like these are common.
 However, you are free to use this recipe as a blueprint, making it once and tweaking accordingly to your taste.